Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 Belfast has redefined itself from the past.
 After spending 5 nights in this Irish city, I've put together a solo guide to Belfast.
 Discover 12 of the best things to do in Belfast, where to stay in Belfast, how to get around and from the airport and recommended Belfast tours.
-I hope this inspires you to visit.
+I hope this inspires you to visit this very cool city.

 N.b.
 By booking through this page you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 - How To Get Around Belfast

 Belfast has come a long way since the days of political violence.
 Having grown up with news reports of the IRA, I must admit that this Northern Irish capital was never really on my bucket list.
 But after interviewing Sarah Arnold who had grown up in Northern Ireland, I was inspired by the things to do in Belfast and had to visit for myself.